siamhyde/Hyde-Procurement-Intelligence/README.md

 An experienced head chef knows things no system can fully capture: the regulars who order the special, the event next Saturday, the supplier whose quality has been slipping.
 That judgment matters.

-What Hyde provides is the part that intuition cannot do reliably: exact consumption baselines, reorder cadence, trend visibility, and a consistent view of whether elevated purchasing reflects genuine demand change or just short-term noise.
+What Hyde provides is the part that intuition cannot do reliably: exact consumption baselines, reorder cadence, trend visibility, and a consistent way to tell whether elevated purchasing reflects genuine demand change or short-term noise.

-It does not compete with experience.
+It does not compete with experience, it compliments it.

 It gives experience something stable to stand on: a deterministic procurement baseline built from accumulated purchasing data.

 When people leave, that baseline does not leave with them.
 The next operator inherits a foundation instead of starting from zero.

 ---